3dfxdev/EDGE/README.txt

     >  I_StartupMusic: Timidity Init OK

-NOTE: SoundFonts (SF2 files) are very different from GUS patch
+NOTE: SoundFonts (SF2 files) are different from GUS patch files
-      files and are NOT supported by EDGE.
+      and are NOT supported by EDGE.

 ------------------------------------------------------------------------